 The best part about being a software engineer, is that the job demand only increases, and not only does working remotely help the local economy by pumping money into it and not taking jobs, but my ability to survive is totally independent from the location in which I live.

-3. On top of your “digital skills”, you’ve also got a pretty damn impressive “adventure” resume, can you share with us all the other cool skills you’ve developed, and how they have helped fund your travels.
+3. On top of your “digital skills”, you’ve also got a pretty impressive “adventure” resume, can you share the other cool skills you’ve developed, and how they have helped fund your travels?

 As a result of my clear intention of finding sustainable work on the road, I have built a very impressive travelling resume for myself and a garage full of certifications.
 Although only two of them turned out to be sustainable and profitable.
 These two were Fire dancing and Scuba Diving.

 I fell into Fire dancing in Tonsai, it began as just a hobby, and quickly evolved into a passion, before long I was getting paid to do it.

 I started my company “Meditation in Motion” when I moved to Honduras back in 2011, and obtained my first residency at the most popular club/bar in town.
 Twice a week I would perform on their busiest nights.
 I would drink for free, the bar paid me $20, and I would make anywhere between $20-$150 (average about $50) in tips.
 This alone was plenty to live off of on the tiny island of Utila.